Auston Matthews Game Preview: Maple Leafs vs. Blue Jackets

 Matthews Stats vs. the Blue Jackets

-- On defense, the Blue Jackets are giving up 123 total goals (3.6 per game) which ranks 31st in the league.
+- The Blue Jackets have conceded 131 goals in total (3.6 per game), which ranks 31st in the NHL in goals allowed.

 |2023-2024 Season